Countdown to Brexit – The outlook for Gold

 The Forecast for Gold

-There are four Brexit scenarios that can occur, and each one has a different outcome for gold bullion demand and subsequently prices.
+There are three Brexit scenarios that can occur, and each one has a different outcome for gold bullion demand and subsequently prices.
 Below we explain our understanding of investor behaviour, and how those seeking to preserve their wealth will act.

 The fear for investors is that a No-Deal Brexit leaves the UK isolated and unable to trade properly.
 If companies cease to trade at the same levels - because of regulations, tariffs, supply access, and work visas - then they become less productive and less profitable, and less worthy of investment.